uniVocity/univocity-examples/README.md

  * FOOD - food information: name, proteins, energy, etc.
  * GROUP_OF_FOOD - join table between foods and different groups.

-The data integration engine will now be initialized with a `JdbcDataStoreConfiguration`.
+The data integration engine will now be initialized with a [JdbcDataStoreConfiguration](http://github.com/uniVocity/univocity-api/blob/master/src/main/java/com/univocity/api/entity/jdbc/JdbcDataStoreConfiguration.java).
 First we need to create a configuration object for the database.
 As uniVocity is able to query the JDBC data store to return all information it needs (tables, columns and primary keys), the configuration effort is fairly minimal: